 The Eastern Orthodox Church’s view on abortion

-The Church holds all human life as sacred, as created according to the image and likeness of God.
+The Church holds all human life as sacred, created according to the image and likeness of God.
 We know that God’s eyes see our substance (Psalm 139:16), and that He makes and fashions each of us.
-That He clothes us with skin and flesh, fences us with bones and sinews, and brings us forth out of the womb (Job 10:8-12).
+He clothes us with skin and flesh, fences us with bones and sinews, and brings us forth out of the womb (Job 10:8-12).
 The Lord even says to the Prophet Jeremiah, “Before I formed you in the womb I knew you.
-Before you were born I sanctified you.”
-(Jeremiah 1:5).
+Before you were born I sanctified you” (Jeremiah 1:5).

 Thus, the Church has always condemned abortion.
-Despite not having the technology and scientific knowledge we have today, the Fathers of the Eastern Orthodox Church always viewed abortion a grave sin and equated it with murder.
+Despite not having the technology and scientific knowledge we have today, the Fathers of the Eastern Orthodox Church always viewed abortion as a grave sin and equated it with murder.
 Since our bodies are temples of the Holy Spirit, to kill an innocent human being is a crime, not only against that person, but also against the Holy Spirit, against God Himself.
 Thus, one cannot be a faithful Orthodox Christian and be “pro-choice” when it comes to abortion.
 One cannot profess belief in the One True God and the Divine sanctity of human life He established, while at the same time condoning a woman’s “right to choose” whether she will kill her unborn child.

 The Church considers it her duty to protect the most vulnerable and dependent human beings, especially unborn children.
 Therefore, under no circumstances can the Orthodox Church bless abortion.
 However, this does not mean the Church turns away or condemns those who have had or are leaning toward getting an abortion.
 Rather, the Church reaches out to help them, provide for the mother and the child, and offer love and support to the women who find themselves in a crisis pregnancy.
 Additionally, the Church calls upon them to repent and overcome the consequences of the sin through prayer and penance.